Credit: Boundary Ranch

 3. Drink Some Fall Brews

 Explore the 7-kilometers of craft beer sites in southeast Calgary, where there are an incredible number of breweries to enjoy.
-A fantastic way to spend an afternoon or evening in the autumn months, as you can try out the unique fall brews that are offered up by these breweries.
-This tight knit group of breweries built the craft brew scene in the city and take pride in their brews.
+It is a fantastic way to spend an afternoon or evening in the autumn months, as you can try out the unique fall brews that these breweries offer.
+This tight-knit group of breweries built the craft brew scene in the city and takes pride in their brews.
 Please be responsible and don’t drink and drive.

 4. Experience the Butterfield Acres Petting Farm